peter-smu/kouvaris_CS1/Kouvaris_CaseStudy.md

 1 Merge
 -------

-Merging on the marching CountryCode fields and then checking the length of the merged dataframe to see how many coutry codes matched.
+Merging on the matching CountryCode fields and then checking the length of the merged dataframe to see how many coutry codes matched.

     merged_df <- merge(clean_gdp, edu, by.x = "country_code", by.y = "CountryCode")